-The disappearance of Katrice Lee: The most shameful missing person case ever?
+38 years since the disappearance of Katrice Lee, 2: The most shameful missing person case ever?

 Richard Lee was at the gym when the call came last Monday, his mobile phone close to hand beside the step machine.
 Even now, 38 years since his daughter Katrice seemingly vanished without trace from a German supermarket on her second birthday, he is perennially braced for news.

-Nonetheless, the information he received from the Royal Military Police felt, he says, like 'a bolt out of the blue'.
+Nonetheless, the information he received from the Royal Military Police felt, he says, like "a bolt out of the blue".
 After years of false leads and futile hope, someone had been arrested in connection with Katrice's disappearance.

-An outwardly stoic retired sergeant major, Richard, 69, admits he has been able to concentrate on little else since that call, which reduced him to tears at his three-bedroom semi-detached home in Hartlepool, County Durham, The Daily Mail reports.
+An outwardly stoic retired sergeant major, Lee, 69, admits he has been able to concentrate on little else since that call, which reduced him to tears at his three-bedroom semi-detached home in Hartlepool, County Durham, the Daily Mail reports.

 "Your mind runs riot," he says, of the possibility that he may finally find out what happened to his daughter.
 "I've always believed Katrice was abducted.
 I've always believed she is out there."